 Apple recently changed rules for apps, preventing their cell and iPad customers from using their devices to wager.

 But the GeoGuard app avoids that by first verifying a would-be gambler is within the borders of Pennsylvania and then connecting the mobile device to a browser, avoiding the IOS system powering Apple phones.

-There’s a detailed “how-to” guide and live chat support is available for installing and using the GeoGuard app.
-Philadelphia’s SugarHouse Casino, which is rebranding to Rivers, rolled out the GeoGuard app for its online customers on the same day.
+There’s a detailed “how-to” guide and live chat support available for installing and using the GeoGuard app.
+Philadelphia’s Rivers Casino rolled out the GeoGuard app for its online customers on the same day.

 Rivers revenue numbers are impressive when you factor in that it’s a newer, lesser known commodity, and doesn’t feature a horse racing facility.

 Born in 1938, Niel Bluhm is an University of Illinois at Urbana-Champaign alumni and former law practitioner.
 After launching his first realty company, JMB Realty, with his college roommate in 1969, Bluhm’s career would quickly take flight, rapidly propelling him to the elite status he enjoys today.

 Shortly after the real-estate downturn of the 1990s, Bluhm would turn his focus elsewhere.